 In Semarang, PMI was able to use the 100 Resilient Cities process as a foundation for its work, building upon the previous collaborative approach and risk assessment that had been done under 100 Resilient Cities.

-The Chief Resilience Officer role was established

-"The coalition program gave us a lot of support, starting from training government officers.
-We also collaborated on community-based disaster risk reduction."
-M. Luthfi Eko Nugroho, current Chief Resilience Officer of Semarang under the 100 Resilient Cities initiative.
+The Chief Resilience Officer role was established under the 100 Resilient Cities initiative.
 The Officer is an important figure in coordinating resilience initiatives in Semarang, so it was important to get their involvement in the coalition.